Duxter7/GA-English-Notes/IT English 6 (B2+).md

 Put someone off = shock / cause to make mistakes
 The underdog = a newcomer
 Play for time = delay
+Bend the rules = bypass
+Concede = to give up